 You may assist your youngster in preventing patellar tendon injury before it develops.
 Making ensuring kids have enough time to relax and heal between sports seasons is one of the greatest methods to do so.
 Sinding-Larsen-Johansson syndrome affects more children and teenagers than ever before.
 The most common reason is year-round participation in or training for a single sport.
 As more children focus on a single sport or activity, their bodies do not have the time to relax and recuperate.
 To lower their risk of all injuries, including SLJ, children, and teenagers should avoid specializing in one sport until they are in their late teens.

-When Should I Schedule a Visit with my Doctor?
+When Should I Schedule a Visit with a Doctor?